ngeorgomanolis/evote/README.md

 ## Improvements
+- set all URLs in docker-compose to avoid duplications.
 - remove swagger-autogen
 - openapi and speccy to resolve endpoints .yaml and expose swagger.yaml
 - env variables and git secret to hide sensitive info